|

 readings.
 We read the last Torah portion, Devarim, Parshat V'zot

-Habracha, and then proceed immediately to the first Parsha of
+proceed immediately to the first

 Bereishit, reminding us that the Torah is a circle, which